yf-liu/yf-liu.github.io/_posts/2018-11-15-Berry-phase/2018-11-15-Berry-phase.md

 A ' ^ {k} _ \varphi (\theta , \varphi) = k (\cos \theta +1)
 $$

-Thus, the difference of two patches is
+Thus, the difference of Mead-Berry connection one-form on two patches is

 $$
 A ' ^ {k} _ \varphi (\theta , \varphi) - A ^ {k} _ \varphi (\theta , \varphi) = 2 k